betaflight/betaflight/docs/Blackbox.md

 [FTDI Basic Breakout]: https://www.sparkfun.com/products/9716
 [FTDI crossover]: https://www.sparkfun.com/products/10660

-### Serial port
-Connect the "TX" pin of the serial port you've chosen to the OpenLog's "RXI" pin.
-Don't connect the serial port's RX pin to the OpenLog.

 ### microSDHC

 Your choice of microSDHC card is very important to the performance of the system.
 The OpenLog relies on being able to make many small writes to the card with minimal delay, which not every card is good at.
 A faster SD-card speed rating is not a guarantee of better performance.

 #### microSDHC cards known to have poor performance

  - Generic 4GB Class 4 microSDHC card - the rate of missing frames is about 1%, and is concentrated around the most interesting parts of the log!

 #### microSDHC cards known to have good performance

  - Transcend 16GB Class 10 UHS-I microSDHC (typical error rate < 0.1%)
  - Sandisk Extreme 16GB Class 10 UHS-I microSDHC (typical error rate < 0.1%)